rtlavkush07/Social-Media-Content-Analyzer/README.md

 ✨ Key Features
 📂 1.
 File Upload

-Upload PDF or Image files
+Upload PDF or Image files by manual or just drag and drop

 Simple and clean UI